To find records for an individual who was an inmate at a Minnesota State Correctional Institution it is helpful to have the following information:

 Use the Access to Restricted Records for Individuals form to apply for access to restricted prison records.
 You should also submit the appropriate supporting documentation, as listed on the form.
 This documentation may include:

-Applications may be submitted by email attachment, fax (651-297-7436) or regular mail.
+Applications may be submitted by email attachment or regular mail.
 Once we receive your application, it will be reviewed by our permissions staff and you will be informed--usually via email--if your application is granted or denied.
-Many of these requests, with supporting documentation, can be reviewed and responded to by staff within two days.

 If you are doing general (non-indvidual specific) research into Minnesota state prisons here are some search tips: